PaulJPhilp/effect-notion/README.md

 Your frontend talks to this server; the server (holding your `NOTION_API_KEY`) talks to Notion.

+### Schema-driven adapters

+See `docs/SchemaAdapter.md` for the schema-driven adapter pattern used to map Notion property bags to domain entities using Effect Schema, including how to add new field mappings.

 ## Features

 - **Secure Notion API Proxy**: Safely access the Notion API without exposing your credentials on the client-side.